tomduca/qsomap/README.md

 This project would not have been possible without these libraries, so many thanks to their developers.

-Particular thanks are due to HA8TKS for the Maidenhead, CQ and ITU zone layers, which were also the basis for my own WAB grid layer.
+Particular thanks are due to HA8TKS for the Maidenhead, CQ and ITU zone layers, which were also the basis for my own WAB/WAI grid layer.

 ### Alternatives